VERIFICATION & VALIDATION

 Commercial Tool ParityNot yet published

-There is no public Verixos-vs-Thermal Desktop or Verixos-vs-ESATAN benchmark pack in the repo today, and no completed commercial FEA pilot artifact set is published.
+There is no public Verixos-vs-Thermal Desktop or Verixos-vs-ESATAN benchmark pack published today, and no completed commercial FEA pilot artifact set is published.

 IMPLEMENTED CHECKSVerification Artifacts In Repo

-These checks can be run directly from the repository today.
+These checks define the current documented validation evidence set.
 Some are exact analytical comparisons, some are heritage reproductions, and some are interim product benchmarks.
 They should not all be interpreted as the same level of external credibility.

 CHECK 1.1Incropera Ch.
 5